shinyquagsire23/monado/doc/ipc.md

 ## Android Platform Details

-On Android, in order to pass platform objects, allow for service activation, and fit better within the idioms of the platform, Monado provides a Binder/AIDL service instead of a named socket.
+On Android, to pass platform objects, allow for service activation, and fit better within the idioms of the platform, Monado provides a Binder/AIDL service instead of a named socket.
 (The named sockets we typically use are not permitted by the platform, and "abstract" named sockets are currently available,